Table of contents

 There are two places to create a new email:

 Click Communication to access your list of broadcasters, and select View all broadcasters (if you have more than one).
 Select New email blast from the dropdown menu on the right-hand side.

 Then, select your desired broadcaster from the dropdown menu in the modal

 Select the broadcaster you want to use to send the blast by going to Communication > [Select broadcaster].
 Click on the Email tab and select New blast.

 You'll be taken to the new blast page.

-For example, you send an email blast with a link to a petition page on your website.
+For example, you send an email blast with a link to your website's online petition.
 When Jane Doe opens your email and clicks on the link to sign the petition, the form will already have her email address field filled out.
 She only needs to type in her name and click "Sign petition" in order to take the action.

-4. Click Create and edit email blast.
-You will be directed to the “Theme” section of your blast.
+5. Click Create and edit email blast.
+You will be directed to the Theme section of your blast.